Fort Charles – Kingston, Jamaica

 - Bring water — the area can be warm

-- Wear comfortable shoes for walking on uneven surfaces
+- Wear comfortable shoes for uneven surfaces

-- Sunscreen and a hat are helpful
+- Sunscreen and a hat help with the sun

 - Bring small bills for entry or local snacks